seongsu-kang/seongsu-kang/README.md

 By day, I lead the Data Service team at [Lambda256](https://nodit.io/solution/clair) (Dunamu), where we build an ontology-driven blockchain data platform used by law enforcement and financial institutions worldwide.

-By night, I run [Monni](https://monni.ai) — a crypto trading system I built solo in 26 days, now live with real capital on Binance 24/7.

 ---

 #### What I'm working on